 - How much do I value the liquidity of $15,300 per year?

-- What is the effective opportunity cost of funds invested in SRS, versus funds invested in my personal savings strategies sans.
-SRS?
+- What is the effective opportunity cost of funds invested in SRS, versus funds invested in my personal savings strategies without SRS?

 Baseline Investment Numbers